sont5413/Environmental_effects_deer_survey_estimates/README.md

 #### Project Summary:

 The environmental factors below do not signiciantly influence estimates of deer density made from spotlight surveys.
-Temperature was found to be the most influential predictor from a multiple linear regression model (MLR) and two machine learning models (random forest and gradient boosting).
-The R2 (i.e., proportion of variance explained by the model) of the selected linear model was poor (~ 0.10).
+Temperature was found to be the most influential predictor from a simple linear regression model (SLR) and two optimized machine learning models (i.e., random forest and gradient boosting optimzed via gridsearchcv).
+The R<sup>2<sup> (i.e., proportion of variance explained by the model) of the selected linear model was poor (~ 0.10).
 However, temperature was found to be a statistically significant predictor (p < 0.001).
-The selected MLR found that for every 1 degree fahreheit increase in temperature, there was a 0.80 decrease in the deer density.
+The selected SLR found that for every 1 degree fahreheit increase in temperature, there was a 0.80 decrease in the deer density.
 Environmental factors:

 * month of the year (numerical)
 * temperature (numerical)